-- 1. Only CCSD students may attend.
-No friends, relatives or students from other schools are permitted - 2.
-Students may not leave and reenter; students may not leave the dance until it is over. - 3.
-Dance times will be determined by school administration. - 4.
-Normal rules of conduct apply as do school consequences.
+- 1. Only approved H.S.
+(9-12 grade) guests of CHS students may attend with completed paperwork and principal approval.
+No friends, relatives or students from other schools are permitted. - 2.
+Students may not leave and reenter.
+Students are expected to stay until the end of the dance. - 3.
+Dance times will be determined by the school administration.

+- 4. Normal rules of conduct apply as do school consequences.
+Any dancing deemed inappropriate by chaperones may result in removal from the dance.
 Parents and teachers may be chaperones. - 5.
 If a student is absent or suspended the day and /week of the dance, he/she will not be permitted to attend without the principal's permission. - 6.
 Students who fail to meet attendance, academic and behavior expectations may lose permission to attend dance.